Look around your office.

 Also, be prepared to part ways with any employees who will not support your new and improved corporate culture.
 One bad apple, as the saying goes, spoils the whole bunch.
 All employees should be given ample opportunity to adjust.
 But, people who work proactively to undermine your cultural improvement efforts are a threat to your success and will be happier elsewhere.

 All employees should be given ample opportunity to adjust.
 But, people who work proactively to undermine your cultural improvement efforts are a threat to your success and will find a better culture fit elsewhere.

 You can see a real-life example of this just recently.
 Google has made it their cultural mission to increase and embrace diversity among their employees.
 A young engineer took issue with Google’s diversity efforts and wrote (and shared) a 10-page diatribe criticizing Google’s diversity policies and questioning women’s fitness to work in the tech industry.

-Google’s CEO, Sundar Pichai explained that while the company welcomed open exchange of ideas, the memo had created a hostile work environment for many employees – a direct threat to the company’s mission of creating a safe culture welcoming of diversity.
+Google’s CEO, Sundar Pichai, explained that while the company welcomed the open exchange of ideas, the memo had created a hostile work environment for many employees – a direct threat to its mission of creating a safe culture welcoming diversity.
 As a result, the memo’s author was fired.

 Be willing to protect your new culture.
 If there are a few casualties along the way, it’s a price worth paying.